-Foreigners from visa-exempt countries are able to stay in South Korea for 30 to 180 days without a visa, depending on which country they are from.
-This list includes the US, South Africa, Australia, Canada, the UK and most EU countries.
-That said, as of September 2021, all people travelling from visa-exempt countries will need to register for an ETA (Electronic Travel Authorisation) before going to South Korea.
+Foreigners from visa-exempt countries can stay in South Korea for 30 to 180 days without a visa, depending on which country they are from.
+This list includes the US, South Africa, Australia, Canada, the UK and all EU countries.
+Since September 2021, all people travelling from visa-exempt countries will need to register for an ETA (Electronic Travel Authorisation) before going to South Korea.

 Expats wanting to stay longer or work in South Korea will need a visa.
 South Korea issues a range of visas that are grouped alphabetically, depending on what the applicant intends to do in the country.
 Some of the more commonly issued visas for South Korea are listed here.